Choosing a JDK in 2026: an honest guide

 Run your workload under each with production-representative load.
 Measure tail latency, throughput, allocation rate, and GC pause distribution.
 Pick the one that wins on your actual workload, not the one that sounds best on the vendor's marketing page.

-In our own internal benchmarking for telecom API gateway workloads, the choice between major vendors on the same underlying HotSpot usually matters less than 5% — within noise for many deployments.
+In our own internal benchmarking across request-processing workloads, the choice between major vendors on the same underlying HotSpot usually matters less than 5%, within noise for many deployments.
 The tuning flags matter far more than the vendor brand.

 References